Legendary Love Letter

 In 2012, when The CW allowed super producer, Greg Berlanti, to make a show about The Green Arrow, simply called Arrow, no one could have predicted that within 10 years, the superhero dreams of every DC Comics fanboy/girl/person everywhere would also eventually come to life.
 Sure, we had a handful of shows, both animated and live-action, during our lifetimes, but those things were never connected.
 Each of those shows has its fans and detractors for a variety of reasons and because they were just stand-alone shows, just trying to exist.

-Somehow, the little show that could, on the little network that could, started something unique.
-On the back of the physicality of Stephen Amell, the swagger of David Ramsey and charisma of Emily Bett Rickards, the Arrowverse was born and nothing has been the same since.
+Somehow, the little show that could, on the little network that let it, started something unique.
+On the back of the physicality of Stephen Amell, the swagger of David Ramsey, and the charisma of Emily Bett Rickards, the Arrowverse was born and nothing has been the same since.

 As the shows spun off and the A-list heroes and villains kept popping up (remember, they had a whole Suicide Squad, Legion of Doom, and Justice League thing going long before anything happened on the big screen), the question became, what do we do with all these talented actors who took on the roles of the B, C and D listers?
 The answer arrived in 2016, when DC’s Legends of Tomorrow, the superhero version of the land of misfit toys premiered, and once again, the game was changed.